codyfrehr/xpdf-api/README.md

       part of problem is figuring out linking and stuff like that. seems like you would need to create header file for pdftext.cc. before going any further on this, really need to understand better how c++ works and compile process works and linking, etc

+## user documentation website:
+- add section for debugging that explains how to:
+  - configure xpdf-tools for debug-level logging
+  - configure request options for "-verbose" output from native library (which will then be logged in debug mode)

 ## why design decisions were made:
 ## todo: start recording new notes here. this is important for future development, so we can understand why we took certain design approaches.
 ## some of this will be important to include as end notes to user